-The time they shared during his three-day stay, enriched by their shared Christian faith, allowed them to have deep, personal conversations.
+The time they shared during his three-day stay, enriched by their shared beliefs as followers of Jesus, allowed them to have deep, personal conversations.
 Even after Daniel moved into his own place, the Vaases continued to text with him and see him on a regular basis, taking him to church with them on Sundays and helping him practice for his driving test.

 Daniel spent Easter and his birthday with Eric and Rebecca.
 He met their children and their church family and shared openly about his own life, family, and cultural background.
 “As we get to know him, and his and our levels of trust grow, we have learned much about his culture and the customs of both Nigeria and South Africa,” the Vaases say, adding that “working with Daniel has been an answer to his and our prayers.”
 It has also encouraged them as they continue to live out their trust in Jesus by serving their international friends who don’t know him.